jsanson1747/the-dungeon/README.md

 ## Hosted Production App

 The Dungeon is deployed to a Vercel server at https://the-dungeon.vercel.app.
-Note: The local dev instance of the app uses the same database as the production version.
-If hosting an instance of this app yourself, make sure to also configure a supabase instance for your deploy.
+If hosting an instance of this application yourself, you will need to configure a database instance for the app to use.

 ## Supabase

 This application uses Supabase as it's backend database.
-At the moment, the local variant of the database is not utilized and it relies soley on the remote database connection.
+Drizzle ORM is utilized as an api layer between the Supabase DB and the app.
+During development, modify the DATABASE_URL environment variable to point towards your local supabase instance.

 ## Authentication
 This application utilizes the Auth.js framework as it integrates well with NextJS.
 Passwords are heavily encrypted and stored securely.